|

 The election for the new IAMC board (2014– 2016) was held with the following results:

-President: Milan Randić
+Milan Randić

 EU vice-President: Sandi Klavzar